civican/legisinfo/42-1/bills/C-69/bill_text.md

     negotiate agreements or arrangements referred to in paragraphs `114`(1)(c) to (f) on the Minister's behalf; and

-    establish research and advisory bodies for matters related to impact assessment **and monitoring committees for matters related to the implementation of follow-up programs and adaptive management plans**, including with respect to the interests and concerns of Indigenous peoples of Canada, and appoint as a member of any such bodies one or more persons.
+    establish research and advisory bodies for matters related to impact assessment and monitoring committees for matters related to the implementation of follow-up programs and adaptive management plans, including with respect to the interests and concerns of Indigenous peoples of Canada, and appoint as a member of any such bodies one or more persons.

 ### Section 157

-  **(1)** The Agency must establish an expert committee to advise it on issues related to impact assessments **and regional and strategic assessments**, including scientific, environmental, health, social or economic issues.
+  **(1)** The Agency must establish an expert committee to advise it on issues related to impact assessments and regional and strategic assessments, including scientific, environmental, health, social or economic issues.

   **(2)** The Agency may appoint any person with relevant knowledge or experience as a member of the expert committee.
 The membership of the committee must include at least one Indigenous person.